vfarcic/devops26/manuscript/13-pipeline-extension-model.md

 curl "https://raw.githubusercontent.com/jenkins-x-buildpacks/jenkins-x-kubernetes/master/packs/go/pipeline.yaml"
 ```

-If you remember Jenkinsfile we used before, you'll notice that this pipeline is functionally the same.
-However, it is written in a different format.
-It's the same format used for pipelines in serverless Jenkins X. If we import that build pack into static Jenkins X, it gets translated into Jenkinsfile, mainly for compatibility reasons.
-On the other hand, if we are using serverless Jenkins X, it does not get translated into anything.
-Instead, we get the `jenkins-x.yml` file with the single line `buildPack: go` that tells the system to use the pipeline from the build pack, instead of copying it into the application repository.
+That pipeline is in the same format used for pipelines in serverless Jenkins X. Pipelines of our projects are referencing that one in the `jenkins-x.yml` file with the single line `buildPack: go` that tells the system to use the pipeline from the build pack, instead of copying it into the application repository.

 Let us quickly digest the key sections of the `pipeline.yaml` file.
 It starts with the `extends` instruction that is as follows.